To all nature lovers and visitors to natural areas - Join Our Partnership With Nature!

 Example of a Wildlife Corridor

-And we are fighting our inner demons.
 Combination of the economically weak, rural society and mass tourism that aims at quick economic revenues usually means little or no emphasis on environmental and social impacts.
-Regretfully, despite the rapid rate of tourism growth the economic and socio-cultural impacts of mass tourism are rarely discussed and explained in local communities.
+Regretfully, despite the rapid rate of tourism growth the environmental, economic, and socio-cultural impacts of mass tourism are rarely discussed and explained in local communities.

 As tourist, we can significantly help just by carefully choosing products and services that encourage the destination sustainability and support local responsible entrepreneurs in tourism.
-Be informed, you will witness a surge of “carefully selected" words about nature and community coming from the very same people who have been unscrupulously exploiting nature and communities driven by self-interest and greed or pandering to special interest groups and lobbies.
+Choose wisely because you will witness a surge of “carefully selected" words about nature protection and community wellbeing coming from the very same people who have been unscrupulously exploiting nature and communities driven by self-interest or by pandering to special interest groups and lobbies.